smart-data-lake/smart-data-lake/docs/getting-started/part-1/select-columns.md

 You can do that with the option [jsonOptions](https://smartdatalake.ch/json-schema-viewer/index.html#viewer-page?v=2-13-3), which allows you to directly pass on settings to Spark.

-In our case, we would end up with a faulty dataObject that looks like this:
+In our case, we would end up with a faulty DataObject that looks like this:

       stg-airports {
         type = JsonFileDataObject